Role of CNA in ‘cacophonous’ media landscape ‘more important than ever’: PM Lee

 Speaking at a gala dinner celebrating the 20th anniversary of CNA, Mr Lee noted the transformation it has been making over the years as media consumption patterns change.

-“20 years ago, people would read the newspaper in the morning for news from the preceding day, and watch the evening news broadcast on TV for an update on the day’s events,” he said.
+“Twenty years ago, people would read the newspaper in the morning for news from the preceding day and watch the evening news broadcast on TV for an update on the day’s events,” he said.
 “Today, however, with social media and the Internet, we consume news in real time, across multiple channels and platforms.”

 READ: Laws to tackle deliberate online falsehoods to be introduced in Parliament, says PM Lee

-“Traditional news broadcasters have no choice but to adapt, and to do so quickly,” he said, adding that CNA’s transformation is not a moment too soon.
+“Traditional news broadcasters have no choice but to adapt, and to adapt quickly,” he said, adding that CNA’s transformation is "not a moment too soon".

 Mr Lee noted that from a single channel, CNA has become a multi-platform digital news source, including television, online and radio.

-He also noted that CNA has branched out to produce original content, including current affairs programmes like The New Silk Road and Wild City, which have won international awards.
+He also described how CNA has branched out to produce original content, including current affairs programmes like The New Silk Road and Wild City, which have won international awards.

 “CNA today is one voice amongst many.
 It is much harder for you to hold your audience’s attention.
 You have to fight to get your voice through.